Orange County Sep 08, 2026

 Key findings

-• District scope: The budget covers all OCPS schools, including the diverse range of high, middle, and elementary campuses across the county.
+• Governance scope: The budget covers all district operations, including the extensive list of OCPS elementary, middle, and high school facilities.

 Questions worth asking